bradenbest/tty-banner/README.md

 Creates a colorful banner

+To compile
+-

+    make

+To install (automatically compiles)
+-

+    sudo make install

+To uninstall
+-

+    sudo make uninstall

 How it works
 -
 Every char is 4 x 5 `cells`, the fourth column being reserved for kerning purposes.
 Padding, if you will.